codewario/DrProfessorsHandyTranslator/README.md

 While this is possible on Windows via the use of [NSSM](https://nssm.cc), I'm not familiar enough with the tool to be able to provide instructions at this time.
 Windows services must implement a Windows-service control interface (the CPython interpreter does not), which is why special tooling is required to run "non-services" as a service.

-As an alternative, you can use the Windows Task scheduler to configure Python to run [`main.py`](./main.py) on boot or login.
+As an alternative, you can use the Windows Task Scheduler to configure Python to run [`main.py`](./main.py) on boot or login.

 ### Linux